 Rod loves working alongside people who are so passionate about amplifying the voices of the people they get to work with; staff, volunteers and partners who go the extra mile and who somehow manage to laugh and cry along the journey of seeking “justice, opportunities and equitable access for all”.
 He is part of various Archway committees including the Board of Governance, Finance, Nominations, Board Development, Strategic Planning, and the Shared Leadership Team.

-He is the VP of the General Services Panel of Community Social Services Employers Association of BC (CSSEA), on the Advisory Committee of Peace and Conflict Studies at UFV, on the Homelessness Action Advisory Committee of Abbotsford City Council, and is the Chair of the Abbotsford Community Development Council (ACDC).
+He is the Vice Chair on the Board of Community Social Services Employers Association of BC (CSSEA), on the Advisory Committee of Peace and Conflict Studies at UFV, on the Hub of the Fraser Valley Community Advisory Board of Abbotsford City Council, and is the Facilitator for the Abbotsford Collaborative Services Committee.

 Rod has been an Abbotsford resident for over 20 years except for when he – with his family – lived in Uzbekistan for six years working as an international community developer.